 Fertile stems are like the sterile stems but with a 1-inch cone at the tip of the stem.
 Cones are rounded at the tip but with an abrupt, small, sharp point.
 Occasionally old stems develop branches with cones as well.

-Tall Scouring Rush is one of three similar, unbranched Equisetum species in Minnesota, the others are Smooth Scouring Rush (E. laevigatum) and Variegated Scouring Rush (E. variegatum).
+Tall Scouring Rush, formerly known as Equisetum hyemale, is one of three similar, unbranched Equisetum species in Minnesota, the others are Smooth Scouring Rush (E. laevigatum) and Variegated Scouring Rush (E. variegatum).
 E. hyemale can be identified by the black band around the base of its pale gray sheath and often a dark ring around the top as well.
 E. laevigatum is further distinguished by a ring around the top of the sheath, rarely the base, and E. variegatum by fewer, larger persistent teeth with distinct white edging.
 The rough stems of E. hyemale were used by early Americans for cleaning and "scouring" pots and pans.
-There are apparently multiple varieties of E. hyemale but only var. affine is widely recognized in North America, including Minnesota.
-E. hyemale hybridizes with E. laevigatum, producing E. × ferrissii, and with E. variegatum, producing E. × mackaii.
+E. praealtum hybridizes with E. laevigatum, producing E. × ferrissii, and with E. variegatum, producing E. × mackaii.

 Please visit our sponsors